ethz-pes/AI-mag/README.md

 The following softwares were used to generate resources but are not required to run the code:
 * Adobe Illustrator 2020 - generating the GUI artwork
 * Wolfram Mathematica 12 - generating analytical solutions
+* PyCharm Community Edition 2019 - running and debugging the Python code

 ## Author